Application Information, MIT Bellingham

 Letters of Reference

 There should be one letter from someone who can attest to academic strength in the major – preferably a university professor.
 Another letter should be from someone who can speak to the applicant's experiences with youth and/or diverse populations.
 The third letter can be from either of these, or perhaps a character reference; however, letters should not be from family members or roommates.
-The online application includes a reference request process that will send emails to the recommenders you specify and provide them with a form to make their recommendations.
+The application includes a built-in reference letter request system that automatically sends emails to the recommenders you specify.
+It will provide them with a form to make their recommendations.

 We believe that effective teachers must possess the knowledge, skills and dispositions to successfully facilitate learning for students of diverse backgrounds and abilities.
 The essays are intended to reveal aspects about you as a person- including the knowledge, abilities and the personal experiences that you will bring into the complex demands of teaching.
 Be sure to support your response with concrete examples from your work in schools and/or with youth and also from the relevant academic literature.